dharma-2339/Loan-Prediction-Project/README.md

 ## OverView

 This repository contains a Machine Learning project aimed at predicting whether a customer is eligible for a loan or not.
-We have implemented three different algorithms for this task: Random Forest, Decision Tree, and Gradient Boosting.
+I have implemented three different algorithms for this task: Random Forest, Decision Tree, and Gradient Boosting.
 The goal is to help financial institutions automate their loan approval process, reducing the time and effort required for manual evaluation.

 ## Motivation